fuyutaa/inventoryInUnity/README.md

 15. Customize your text and place it where you want it to be.

+16. Add a script to your player named "PlayerEffects".

+17. Copy & Paste code into, and change player in player.instance to the name of your script that handles the moving system of your playable character.

-16. Last-step-finishing time for our inventory system !
+18. Last-step-finishing time for our inventory system !
 You may now, before etablishing ScriptableObjects :
     - anchor all your objects (buttons and text) to where these are located : Anchor it to bottom left if your inventory stuff is located at the bottom left, top right for top-right-located UIs...

     - Add the missing references of your scripts.